Dar77/arcade-game/README.md

 ## Game Instructions

-Manoeuvre your player safely across the road and to the water at the top of the screen.
+Maneuverer your player safely across the road and to the water at the top of the screen.
 Take care to avoid enemy bugs, holes and troll racers along the way!
 To win your score must reach 50 points and you must cross the road and reach the water 15 times or more.
 Good luck!

 ___